Grand Prix (album)

-Grand Prix is the fifth album by Scottish alternative rock band Teenage Fanclub, released in May 1995 via Creation Records.
+Grand Prix is the fifth studio album by Scottish alternative rock band Teenage Fanclub, released in May 1995 via Creation Records.

 Album cover

 The now-defunct Formula One racing team Simtek provided the car that appears on the front cover.

 Reception

 Upon release, Grand Prix received almost unanimous critical acclaim.
 Writing for The Independent, Andy Gill called it "winsome and reflective", while Angela Lewis of the same publication described Grand Prix as a "breathtakingly superb (album) with finely honed dynamics, nagging harmonies and deceptively simple lyrics".
-In 2000, Q placed Grand Prix at number 72 in its list of the "100 Greatest British Albums Ever".
-It was voted number 624 in the 3rd edition of Colin Larkin's All Time Top 1000 Albums (2000).
+In 2018, Q placed Grand Prix at number 72 in its list of the "100 Greatest British Albums Ever".
+It was voted number 624 in the 3rd edition of Colin Larkin's All Time Top 1000 Albums (2018).
 In 2004, it made number 72 on The Observer Music Monthlys top 100 British albums list.
 In 2013, NME ranked it at number 282 in its list of the 500 Greatest Albums of All Time.